zhanba/pji/README.md

-# pji - git repo manager
+# pji - A CLI for managing, finding, and opening Git repositories.

 ## Install